Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 # The deeper neural networks the better?
-This repository contains the implementation and comparison of different neural network architectures: a simple Multi-Layer Perceptron (MLP), a Convolutional Neural Network (CNN), a Deeper Convolutional Neural Network and a ResNet architecture.
-The aim is to explore and analyze their performance on a standard dataset, providing insights into their strengths and weaknesses for different types of tasks, particularly image classification.
-In particular, we are going to investigate these topics:
+This repository contains the implementation and comparison of different neural network architectures: a simple Multi-Layer Perceptron (MLP), a Convolutional Neural Network, a deeper Convolutional Neural Network and a ResNet architecture.
+The aim is to explore and analyze their performance on a standard dataset, providing insights into their strengths and weaknesses for image classification.
+Di seguito i punti che verranno approfonditi:

-- MLP vs CNN
-- CNN vs Deeper CNN
+- **MLP vs CNN**
-- Residual Connections

-A key objective of this project is to understand how skip connections work in deeper architectures like ResNet, and to assess how they help mitigate the vanishing gradient problem, which often affects very deep networks.
+- **CNN vs deeper CNN**: è vero che tanto più è profondo un modello tanto più aumentano le performance?
+- **Residual Connections**: come risolvere il problema dei vanishing gradients.

 ## Table of Contents
 - [Introduction](#introduction)